6 Best DVD Menu Creators and How to Design Custom Disc Menus in 2026

 DVD Flick

-These menus are quite capable in terms of navigation: besides controlling title playback, they also allow you to select subtitles and audio tracks.
+These menus handle navigation well.
+You can use them to control playback and select subtitles or audio tracks.
 We also verified the IFO jump logic with IFOEdit, and the commands in the generated IFO files worked correctly.
 The downside is that these templates look somewhat dated and offer virtually no room for customization.

 Compatible OS: Windows